gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial3/stretching-a-polymer.rst

     comm-mode = linear
     comm-grps = PEG

-This script resembles the **nvt-peg-h2o.mdp** input, but the duration and output frequency is different, and without the ``gen-vel`` commands.
+This input file is similar to **nvt-peg-h2o.mdp**, but with a longer simulation time and more frequent output, and without the ``gen-vel`` commands to preserve the velocities from the previous equilibration.

 Run it using: